 Can Monstera Live Outside?
-Detailed Guides To Acclimatize It
+Answer Reveal

 Monsteras are popular tropical plants because they add a cool corner to your home with their tropical foliage and large leaves while remaining very easy to care for.

+Can Monstera live outside?
 Yes, it actually can.
-Even when taken outside, it can live and thrive if you put it in a partially shaded area where direct sunlight cannot reach, it and there is high humidity.
+Even when taken outside, it can live and thrive if you put it in a partially shaded area where direct sunlight cannot reach it and there is high humidity.
+To learn more about this useful knowledge, read the article below to understand how to care for outdoor Monstera!

 Can Monstera Live Outside?

+Yes.
+Monstera can live outside.
+Its favourite USDA hardiness zones are 10 through 12.
+Zone 10 in the USA includes the equatorial regions of the North and parts of Southern California, South Florida, and Hawaii.
 Zone 11 is mostly in America’s deep southern half, including Puerto Rico, Hawaii, and the Florida Keys.
 Zone 12 is a bit colder, like Alaska or Puerto Rico.
+In terms of humidity, the houseplants can tolerate low moisture.
+The best humidity that Monstera Deliciosa loves is around 40–60%.

 How Cold Can Monstera Tolerate?

-The ideal temperature for growing this plant is between 65 and 85 °F. In places with cold temperatures, the plant can tolerate temperatures down to 50°F, but it certainly will not be able to live and grow below this level.
+The ideal temperature for growing this plant is between 65 and 85 °F. In places with cold temperatures, the plant can tolerate temperatures down to 50°F, but it is best to bring it indoors when the temperature reaches its limit.

 For this reason, you can sometimes leave the plant outside in the winter, but remember to bring it indoors when the temperature reaches its limit.
+In winter, you need to regularly spray mist because, during cold weather, the humidity in the environment will often decrease.

 Where Should I Put Monstera Outside?